COSSAS/SOARCA/docs/content/en/docs/getting-started/_index.md

 {{< /tabpane >}}
 {{% /alert %}}

-Compiles binary files can be found under `/bin`.
+Compiled binary files can be found under `/bin`.

 ## Configuration

-SOARCA reads it's configuration from the environment variables or an `.env` file.
-An example of an `.env` is given below:
+SOARCA reads its configuration from the environment variables or a `.env` file.
+An example of a `.env` is given below:

 {{< tabpane langEqualsHeader=false  >}}
 {{< tab header="`.env`" lang="txt" >}}